April 16, Day 6; Rivera Beach

 Janet and Masood rented a great AirBnB house near Sarah and Chris with a pool, and cooked a delicious dinner.
 My husband and daughter both mentioned the number of years since they’d had home cooked ham (never for Sarah :)) Arden loved the pool, and bubbles and ball, and the Easter egg hunt.

-Back on the boat now.
+We are back on the boat now.
 Enjoying the calm, slow rocking and sound of small waves.
-Very nice…
+Very nice.
+This is what marinas should be like.